 What's the worst part about booking a bad keynote speaker?

 The most aggravating thing about seeing a bad speaker is knowing it was so unnecessary.
 You don't need bad speakers.
 In 2008, I was at our speaking industry conference and everyone was saying "times are tough."
 But, at that time, our business was going up.
 One speaker got up and said he dropped his fee by half.
 I said, look, he didn't drop his fee by half.
 If anything, he wasn't worth what he was originally getting paid.
 The only reason he'd get $20,000 to give a speech was because all the good speakers were already booked.
 I liken it to those champagne towers you see in Las Vegas: these huge towers made up of glasses that get filled from the top.
-Well, in 2005, 2006, 2007, and even now in 2012, when times are better, there's an unlimited amount of champagne, and all the glasses are getting filled—but they shouldn't be.
+Well, in 2005, 2006, 2007, and even now, when times are better, there's an unlimited amount of champagne, and all the glasses are getting filled—but they shouldn't be.
 During the economic slump, the good speakers were getting booked as much as ever, but the bad ones disappeared.
 And I think it's unfortunate that they're back.

 Where do you find good new speakers?